GregFrench/horror-style-activation-steering/README.md

 Activation steering is a small, inspectable intervention on a model's internal representations.
 Instead of fine-tuning model weights or adding a style instruction to the prompt, we estimate a direction in hidden-state space associated with a target behavior or style, then add that direction while the model generates.

-In this demo, the target behavior is not harmful content.
-It is a PG-13 horror writing style: suspense, atmosphere, ominous imagery, and tension.
-The goal is to preserve the subject of the original prompt while changing narrative tone.

 ## Method Overview

 1. Collect short positive examples in the target style.